awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 # EC2Launch v2 settings<a name="ec2launch-v2-settings"></a>

-This section contains information about how to use the EC2Launch v2 dialog box to enable or disable EC2Launch settings, the EC2Launch directory structure, CLI commands to update EC2Launch settings, details to manually configure the `agent-config.yml` file, and information about how EC2Launch uses Sysprep\.
+This section contains information about how to configure settings for EC2Launch v2\.

 **Topics**
 + [Change settings using the EC2Launch v2 settings dialog box](#ec2launch-v2-ui)